 Diagnosis in Chinese medicine is based on a collection of signs and symptoms from multiple systems throughout the body.
 The respiratory system is just one place where we might find these clues to determine the unique pattern.
 If you see an acupuncturist, they will ask a series of questions to identify the diagnosis.
 In addition to the classic allergy symptoms, it’s important to know what else is happening in the body.
-Symptoms such as fatigue, frequent sweating, digestive problems, food allergies and even emotions can be important in making a diagnosis.
+Symptoms such as fatigue, frequent sweating, digestive problems, food allergies, and even emotions can be important in making a diagnosis.
 By viewing the body in a holistic way, the root of the problem can be addressed without simply focusing on the individual symptoms.

 For allergies, a typical acupuncture treatment will strengthen the lung through the lung meridian with acupuncture points located on the wrist and chest.
 Acupuncture points over the sinuses can reduce secretions and drain congestion.
-Chinese herbal medicine is very useful to reduce inflammation, decrease sinus congestion and address the deficiencies in the immune system.
+Chinese herbal medicine is very useful to reduce inflammation, decrease sinus congestion, and address deficiencies in the immune system.
 Each individual is different, and herbal formulas and acupuncture treatments are customized for each person.

-If allergy symptoms are not relieved using conventional medicines, acupuncture and Chinese herbs may be a good alternative or adjunct treatment.
+In sum, if allergy symptoms are not relieved using conventional medicines, acupuncture and Chinese herbs may be a good alternative or adjunct treatment.

 We are here for you, and we want to help.